Distilling Out-of-Distribution Robustness from Vision-Language Foundation Models: Related Work

 One line of work has recently been adapted to this issue.
 The model-based robustness paradigm \citep{cha2022domain,Robey2021ModelBasedDG} leverages the disentangled latent representations of pretrained generative models to improve or validate out-of-distribution robustness \citep{zhang2023foundation}, and can be used to improve adversarial examples.
 Most similar to our work is \citep{gowal2020achieving,calian2022defending,mao2022dat}, which use a GAN or VAE \citep{esser2021taming,karras2019style,oord2017neural} to discretize or discover adversarial examples.
 However, we leverage both a pretrained discretizer and foundation model, and adapt the AT objective to a knowledge distillation setting.

 \textbf{Knowledge distillation.} Knowledge Distillation (KD) is a technique for training a student model with guidance from a stronger teacher model, widely applied in vision and language tasks \citep{chen2017learning,hinton2015kd,sanh2020distilbert,wang2020collaborative}.
 Most works focus on improving the KD objective with different knowledge transfer objectives, such as feature distance \citep{Chen2020WassersteinCR,romero2015fitnets, tian2019crd}, attention \citep{zagoruyko2017attention}, distribution \citep{passalis2018learning}, activation boundary \citep{heo2019knowledge}, and sample distance \citep{liu2019knowledge,park2019relational, tung2019similarity}. \citep{cho2019efficacy} raises the model capacity gap issue, where training suffers when the size of the student and teacher models differ, but we find that there is still benefit to distilling from a robust teacher.
-Another line of work, defensive distillation, aims to distill adversarial robustness from an adversarially trained teacher \citep{goldblum2020ard,Zhao2022EnhancedAA,zi2021rslad}.
+Another line of work, defensive distillation, aims to distill adversarial robustness from an adversarially trained teacher \citep{goldblum2020ard,Zhao2022EnhancedAA,zi2021rslad}. \cite{Huang_2023_ICCV} also distills from CLIP models, but for domain generalization on smaller datasets.
 We have a similar goal, but for out-of-distribution robustness and propose a loss objective not previously explored in prior works.